danielhuppmann/lecture-spring-2025/README.md

 This project is released under an MIT LICENSE.

 This is a live demo for open-source energy system modelling course at TU Wien.

+I hope that all students enjoyed the lecture